GridTools/concepts/GTScript-Parallel-model.md

 The policy is the following:

-- If iteration policy is PARALLEL then write off-center in the vertical direction is forbidden and raise a compile error
+- If iteration policy is unspecified then write off-center in the vertical direction is forbidden and raise a compile error
 - If iteration policy is not PARALLEL the write off-center is allowed.

 In all this discussion we assumed the fields where off-center writes were performed had been allocated with the proper sizes and index spaces to accommodate them.